centreon/centreon-archived/doc/en/migration/nagiostocentreon.rst

 Nagios Reader to Centreon CLAPI
 ===============================

-**Nagios Reader to Centreon CLAPI** is a free and open source project to analyse Nagios CFG configuration files and to transform monitoring configuration to Centreon CLAPI command in order to import configuration into Centreon web interface.
+**Nagios Reader to Centreon CLAPI** is a free and open source project to analyze Nagios CFG configuration files and to transform monitoring configuration to Centreon CLAPI command in order to import configuration into Centreon web interface.